Which ingredients to take camping

 2. Flatbreads

-Unlike an ample loaf, flatbreads pack down into a neat, flexible stack – ideal for slipping into a rucksack or hamper.
-They can be made into a pizza, either served cold smeared with hummus, or baked with traditional cheese and tomato toppings.
-Or, go Mexican and fold up some melty quesadillas, or use for a zingy chicken and lemon wrap.
+Unlike an ample loaf, flatbreads pack down into a neat, flexible stack – ideal for packing in a rucksack or hamper.
+They can be made into a pizza, either served cold and spread with hummus, or baked with traditional cheese and tomato toppings.
+Or go Mexican and fold up some melty quesadillas, or use for a zingy chicken and lemon wrap.

 Chicken & lemon skewers